xinwenfu/VChat_GMON_SEH/README.md

     return 0;
 }
 ```
 * `__try`: If the code located within a **__try** block raises an exception (C++ or non-C++ Exception), if a paired **__except** block matches the raised exception it will be executed.
-Otherwise, the exception is propagated.
+Otherwise, the exception is propagated further down the chain.
 * `__except`: This is a exception handler, we may define the types of exception this block handles.
 When a paired **__try** block raises an exception, it it matches those defined for the **__except** block it will be executed.

-Each SEH entry or *record* is stored on the stack of the thread in a linked list format and contains two pointers one to the next entry in the SEH chain the other a pointer to an exception handler.
-The default handler is signified with the value `0xFFFFFFFF`, and if no other handlers are found to process the raised exception while traversing the chain, the default handed will eventually be invoked.
+Each SEH entry or *record* is stored on the stack of the currently executing thread in a linked list format.
+Each entry known as a `_EXCEPTION_REGISTRATION_RECORD` contains two pointers one to the next entry in the SEH chain the other is a pointer to an exception handler.
+The system can tell if we have reached the default handler's entry when the *next* entry has the value `0xFFFFFFFF`.
+If no other handlers are found to process the raised exception while traversing the chain, the default handed will eventually be invoked.
 Below is the structure used to define a SEH entry:

 ```
 typedef struct _EXCEPTION_REGISTRATION_RECORD